fkberthold/anthS1663/docs/2021-Experience_Haunted_Locations.md

 #### Context:
 In this interview excerpt, Shibata discusses using the Nintendo Wii U controller as a physical representation of the Camera Obscura for the player.
 The Wii U controller is a hand-held device that has a screen set in the middle, similar to hand-held gaming devices like the Nintendo Switch.
 The player holds up the Wii U controller, like a camera, to take photos of the ghosts in _Fatal Frame: Maiden of Black Water_.

 This interview was done by _Noisy Pixel_ for the remastered release of the fifth game in the series, _Fatal Frame: Maiden of Black Water_, in 2021.
-The game was originally released in 2015.
+The original 2014/2015 release was a Nintendo Wii U exclusive.
+The remastered edition, released in 2021, updated the game for modern consoles and the PC.

 ----
 #### Source Information